2310030224-PranayVarma/trafficsigns_detection_model/README.md

     python src/gui.py
     ```

 3. In the GUI, click "Upload Image" to select an image of a traffic sign.
-The model will classify the image and display the predicted traffic sign.
+The model will detect and classify the image and display the predicted traffic sign.

 ## File Structure
 ```